Using the Internet in Turkey (updated May 2017)

 (1) If "option 1" doesn't appeal to you, let's consider the other two.

-(2) More than 40,000 websites are already blocked in Turkey and the number is growing.
-Access to any website can now be blocked from Turkey within 20 minutes and without a court order (ISP's are required to block acess within 4 hours of notification).
+(2) Tens of thousands of websites are already blocked in Turkey and the number is growing.
+Access to any website can now be blocked from Turkey at the drop of a hat and without a court order.
 The old method of bypassing blocks by changing the computer or routers DNS settings will no longer work, neither will proxy servers.

 (3) Many people in countries with tight internet controls have taken to using VPN's to bypass content blocked by governments and ISP's and to protect their privacy on the internet.
 There is nothing illegal or shady about using a VPN's and they are pretty much a necessity for travellers these days as logging into your bank and other secure accounts from any public network is just asking for trouble.